sciabarra/Sparkoin/README.md

 ```
 docker-compose up
 ```

 It will start:

-- kafka in port 9092 with zookeper in port 2818
+- zeppelin in port 80
 - spark in port 7077 with the UI in port 8081
-- zeppelin in port 8080
 - cassandra in port 9042 and 9160
+- kafka in port 9092 with zookeper in port 2818

+Access zeppelin with http://192.168.99.99 and start to play.